National Cathedral likens Trump to Joseph McCarthy, condemns his 'racialized rhetoric'

 Breaking News Emails

-The statement, released Tuesday, isn't so much an appeal for Trump to retract or soften his statements as a call for the nation as a whole to reject them.
+The statement, released Tuesday, isn't so much an appeal for Trump to retract or soften his statements as it is a call for the nation as a whole to reject them.

 It asks: "After two years of President Trump's words and actions, when will Americans have enough?"